OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

 1. Reference the Excel JavaScript API in the add-in:
 	1. Locate and open the homepage for the add-in: **Home.html**.
-	1. Immediately after the reference to `Office.js` in the `<head>` portion of the page, add the following two script references to the Excel JavaScript API beta CDN:
+	1. Immediately after the reference to `Office.js` in the `<head>` portion of the page, add the following script reference to the Excel JavaScript API beta CDN:

 		````html
     <script src="https://appsforoffice.microsoft.com/lib/beta/hosted/office.js"></script>